ch2i/ftx_prog/README.md

 ## Test Tools

-- Rapsberry PI (2 or 3) installed with latest [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/)
+- Rapsberry PI (2, 3, Zero or 4) installed with latest [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/)
 - 1 x 4Gb SD card to put Raspian Jessie Image
 - 2 x Dupond cable or build cable from dupond and Pogo Pins depending the best use you choose for testing
 - Test Software installed (this repo)